Feeding estimate: breed, weight & stage

 References used for the calculation method and definitions.
 Links open in a new tab when available.

-Authoritative nutrient and energy requirement framework for dogs and cats; supports use of allometric energy equations and life-stage feeding principles.
+Authoritative nutrient and energy requirement framework for dogs and cats; supports allometric energy equations and life-stage feeding principles.

-Clinical overview of energy needs, maintenance feeding, and practical feeding adjustments in small animals.
+Clinical overview of energy needs, maintenance feeding, and practical adjustments in small animals.

-Model regulations and labeling context for pet foods sold in the United States, including calorie content statements on labels.
+Model pet food labeling context in the United States, including calorie content statements on product labels.

 Pets & Animals Estimation Note